 Further information will be provided by the Academic Administration team towards the latter end of the academic year.
 Supervisors will be the first assessors for the projects.
-Second assessors are currently still being appointed, and (if you have not yet been contacted about this) confirmation of this will follow in due course.
+Second assessors are currently still being appointed, and confirmation of this will follow in due course.